-battle sorcerer may cast four 0level spells and two 1st-level spells per day (plus bonus spells, if any).
+level spells and two 1st-level spells per day (plus bonus spells, if any).

 A battle sorcerer knows fewer spells per spell level than a standard sorcerer.
 Subtract one spell known from each spell level on Table 3-17: Sorcerer Spells Known, page 54 of the Player's Handbook (to a minimum of one spell per spell level).
 For example, a 4thlevel battle sorcerer knows five 0-level spells, two 1st-level spells, and one 2ndlevel spell.
-When she reaches 5th level, the battle sorcerer learns one additional 1st-level spell, but doesn't learn an additional 2ndon the character's class spell list (and thus she can use wands or arcane scrolls that hold those spells, or even prepare those spells in her normal wizard spell slots).
+When she reaches 5th level, the battle sorcerer learns one additional 1st-level spell, but doesn't learn an additional 2ndlevel spell (since two minus one is one).